All Episodes

 I got a question for you, Pat.

-Is is Gen Sacky hot?
+Is Jensaki hot?

 Is she hot?

-You flirt with her, but you don't mean it really.
+You flirt with her, but you don't mean it, really.

-Just like, yeah, I'll break off a little piece of charm for this uh little fake redhead is more dangerous than a real redhead, you know.
+It's like, yeah, I'll break off a little piece of charm for this little fake red.

 Is she a fake redhead?